darrenpmeyer/openc/README.md

 You must install [OpenConnect](http://www.infradead.org/openconnect/), version 7.06 or higher.
 The `openconnect` binary must be in your PATH.

+You must install the [`stoken` utility](http://stoken.sf.net), and `stoken` must be in your PATH.
+(Some token configs do not work with OpenConnect's libstoken support, the CLI always works so we use it instead).

 This requires Perl 5.23 or higher for security purposes, though older Perls may work.

 If you're on a system where having that recent of a Perl is a problem (OS X, I'm looking at you), or if you want an isolated CPAN install, consider using [Perlbrew](https://perlbrew.pl) to install an isolated version, then change the `openc.pl` shebang to point to it.